The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Literature Review

-Several analogous measures of generalisation have been explored within QML.
-These include bounds based on pseudo-dimension, the quantum Fisher information metric, and other metrics from quantum information theory \cite{caro2020pseudo, banchi2021generalization,quantumFisher2024}. \citet{bu2022statistical} studied Rademacher complexity in parametrised quantum circuits \cite{bu2022statistical, bu2023effects, bu2021rademacher}, with \cite{bu2021rademacher} exploring the effects of noise in the quantum circuit.
-A comprehensive overview of generalisation measures and error bounds for QML models in the NISQ era can be found in \cite{khanal2024generalization}.
+Several analogous approaches have been proposed for studying generalisation in QML.
+These include analyses based on pseudo-dimension \cite{caro2020pseudo}, the quantum Fisher information metric \cite{banchi2021generalization, quantumFisher2024}, and Rademacher complexity in the context of parametrised quantum circuits \cite{bu2022statistical, bu2023effects, bu2021rademacher}, with \citet{bu2021rademacher} exploring the effects of noise in the quantum circuit.
+A comprehensive review of existing generalisation measures and error bounds for QML models in the NISQ era can be found in \cite{khanal2024generalization}.

-Recently, traditional claims based on uniform generalisation bounds have been challenged by \citet{zhang2021understanding}, who have demonstrated the memorisation abilities of modern deep learning models through systematic randomisation experiments.
-This work was later built upon by \citet{gil2024understanding}, who performed similar experiments using randomly labelled data for near-term QNNs.
-Their results ultimately exposed the limitations of uniform generalisation bounds when applied to near-term models.

-Further unexpected generalisation behaviour was observed by \citet{caro2022generalization}, who found strong generalisation performance in QML models trained on small datasets, challenging the conventional assumption that generalisation requires large training sets.
-These works have significantly highlighted the need to find alternative approaches to studying generalisation theory for QML.
+Despite these developments, recent findings have revealed unexpected generalisation behaviour by near-term quantum devices.
+Systematic randomisation experiments have highlighted the ability of modern deep learning models to memorise randomly labelled datasets \cite{zhang2021understanding}.
+Similar results were later reported by \citet{gil2024understanding}, who performed similar experiments for near-term QNNs.
+Furthermore, \citet{caro2022generalization} observed strong generalisation performance in QML models trained on relatively small datasets, challenging conventional assumptions regarding training sample sizes.
+These findings have triggered an increasing interest in alternative dataset-dependent measures to indicate generalisation performance instead.
+Margin-based metrics have shown particular promise in this regard \cite{bartlett2017spectrally, hur2024understanding}.

-This resulted in alternative dataset-dependent measures, such as margin-based metrics \cite{bartlett2017spectrally, hur2024understanding} used to explore generalisation performance, becoming increasingly important for analysing learning performance.

-Several studies have further investigated the robustness of QML models in the presence of noise \cite{wang2021towards,thanasilp2024exponential, wang2025power}. \citet{thanasilp2024exponential} demonstrated that under specific conditions, quantum kernel values can become exponentially concentrated towards some fixed value, leading to trivial models and inaccurate predictions.
-These studies are therefore vital to understanding the generalisation performance of near-term QML models in the NISQ era.
+Several studies have investigated the impact of noise on the predictive power of QML models \cite{wang2021towards,thanasilp2024exponential, wang2025power}.
+In particular, \citet{thanasilp2024exponential} demonstrated that under specific conditions, quantum kernel values can become exponentially concentrated around a fixed value, potentially producing trivial models with poor predictive performance.
+These studies provide vital insight into robustness and generalisation in the presence of noise.
+However, to the best of our knowledge, no margin-based robustness measures have been proposed for QSVMs under noise.